 It’s easy to get lost in the numbers and jargon on a supplement label.
 But when it comes to probiotics, more isn't always better.
 What truly matters is having the right strains in the right amounts.
 There’s a world of difference between taking a probiotic with the correct microbe for a specific medical condition versus one that hasn't been proven effective.
 We focus on clinically studied strains at dosages shown to work for women over 60.
 We take the guesswork out of choosing a probiotic so you can feel confident that you’re giving your body the precise support it needs to thrive.

-How to Get the Most From Your Probiotics
+How to Make Your Probiotics Work Even Better

 Taking a probiotic supplement is a fantastic step toward better gut health, but it’s not the only piece of the puzzle.
 To get the full benefit from those powerful little microbes, you need to create the right environment for them to thrive.
 Think of it like planting a garden.
 You can’t just toss seeds on the ground and expect a beautiful harvest; you need to prepare the soil, water them, and provide sunlight.
 The same principle applies to your gut.
 The best probiotics in the world won't do much good if they land in an unfriendly place.